What is a CRM: Features, Benefits, and Costs

 The Difference between a CRM and XRM

-While CRMs focus primarily on managing customer relationships, XRMs (extended relationship management systems) go even further.
+While CRMs focus primarily on managing customer relationships, XRMs go even further.
 These advanced platforms are purpose-built to help teams manage a range of business relationships, including with investors, partners, and vendors.
 Meaning, XRMs centralize all external and internal contact data, providing a comprehensive view of your entire business network and ecosystem.
 They also offer more built-in customization and integration options so you can tailor the experience to your specific business needs and workflows.

 • Find influential connections: Our Pathpower feature helps you find the most valuable people in your network and your strongest connections to them, so you can start reaching out.